 Spaniards may not share your herbivorous lifestyle, but if you share their enthusiasm for the best quality home-grown ingredients most of them will happily provide you a marvelously meatless meal.

 A few weeks ago, I was invited to an afternoon paella cookout in a local allotment garden that was celebrating its 11th birthday.
-At midday, I cycled over with a bottle of Don Simon sangria, watching sunbeams flickering through the buildings and branches overhead and wishing I hadn’t brought my heavy leather jacket.
+At midday, I cycled over with a bottle of Don Simón sangria, watching sunbeams flickering through the buildings and branches overhead and wishing I hadn’t brought my heavy leather jacket.
 I walked through the tall gates and left my bike beside a twisted old tree.
 About 10 people were there already, busy gathering vegetables and wood and chatting beneath the bright blue sky.

 Lost in the beauty of the garden, I suddenly noticed that there were now thirty or forty people there.
 A row or trestle tables had been set up and as people arrived they placed glorious offerings of coca, tortilla, bread, pastries and creamy and chocolaty cakes for pudding, which we sangria touting chancers delved into with glee.
 There were so many tortillas we had a tortilla judging in which it was concluded that one’s tortilla preferences came down to the firmness or gooieness of the tortilla.
 Team gooey anyone?

 Then the paella.
 The biggest pan I have ever seen was placed on top of a small fire and coated in a good slick of olive oil, which Mallorca is famous for.
-All sorts of freshly picked vegetables including peppers, green beans, onions, mushrooms, garlic, and tomatoes were added one by one, with green leafy herbs and saffron and rice.
+All sorts of freshly picked vegetables including peppers, green beans, onions, mushrooms, and garlic.
+Plus, tomatoes were added one by one, with green leafy herbs and saffron and rice.

 We took turns stirring the paella -harder than it looks-, stoking the fire and gazing hypnotically as the ingredients sizzled and were stirred slowly and steadily round the huge pot.
 It was a team effort.
 At any one time, there were at least three people attending the great beast.
-When it was time to eat, everyone gathered round the two huge dishes of paella- one fishy and one veggie- and took a big spoonful and sat at the trestle tables and ate all together under the warm November sun.
+When it was time to eat, everyone gathered round the two huge dishes of paella- one fishy and one veggie- and took a big spoonful and sat at the trestle tables.
+Then we ate all together under the warm November sun.
 It was perfect, every bite full of the flavour of something that was still part of the earth just this morning.

 I went home that day with a big smile and a newfound appreciation for the sense of community centered around the garden, built on a shared attitude of kindness, patience, co-operation and a strong appreciation for the land and its produce.
 Moreover, I felt content knowing that lots of people shared my love for vegetables.
 They were kind enough to include me in their garden’s birthday celebrations.